California Food Handlers Card $7.95

-Yes, you may use your Food Handlers Card to work in any food service establishment in California, with the exception of San Bernardino, Riverside and San Diego.
-These counties issue their own Food Handler Cards.
+Your California Food Handlers Card is valid to work in any food service establishment in California, with the exception of those located in San Bernardino, Riverside and San Diego counties.
+These counties issue their own Food Handlers Cards.

-I need to get my Food Handlers Card but I do not have a computer, what can I do?
+I need to get my Food Handlers Card but I do not have a computer, tablet or smartphone, what can I do?

-If you don’t have access to a computer, here are a few suggestions:
+If you don’t have access to a computer or mobile device, here are a few suggestions:

 I work for multiple establishments.
 Do I need a Food Handlers Card for every single one of them?